Page last updated 19 July 2021

 Foods that may contain Listeria

-These foods may contain Listeria, which are bacteria that can cause a disease called listeriosis, a fairly uncommon form of foodborne illness in Australia and New Zealand.
-The illness causes few or no symptoms in most people, but it can be very dangerous if you are pregnant, or for your unborn child or newborn baby.
+Listeria, which are bacteria that can cause a disease called listeriosis, a fairly uncommon form of foodborne illness in Australia and New Zealand.
+The illness causes few or no symptoms in most people, but can be very dangerous if you are pregnant, or for your unborn child or newborn baby.

 Raw eggs may contain Salmonella so should be avoided.
 Smoothies, mayonnaise or desserts like mousse may contain raw eggs.

-The National Health and Medical Research Council recommends you don’t drink alcohol during pregnancy or while breastfeeding.
+National Health and Medical Research Council recommends that women who are pregnant or breastfeeding don't drink alcohol.

-While having large amounts of caffeine does not appear to cause birth defects, it may make it more difficult to become pregnant and may increase the risk of miscarriage or having a baby with low birth weight.
+caffeine does not appear to cause birth defects, it may make it more difficult to become pregnant.
+It may also increase the risk of miscarriage or having a baby with low birth weight.

 For further advice please contact your health advisor, medical practitioner or midwife.